42thlab/arkis-docs/docs/api/node.md

 name        | A user provided name for the node (see [Regions](/api/regions/)) labels      | A list of labels to identify the node when running containers (see [Labels](/api/labels/)) state       | The state of the node.
-See the below table for a list of possible states fqdn        | An automatically generated FQDN for the node public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed
+See the below table for a list of possible states state_message | User-friendly informations about the state of the node fqdn        | An automatically generated FQDN for the node public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed